Mesoporous silica: Drug delivery

 The large surface area of the pores allows the particles to be filled with a drug or a cytotoxin.
 Like a Trojan Horse, the particles will be taken up by certain biological cells through endocytosis, depending on what chemicals are attached to the outside of the spheres.
 Some types of cancer cells will take up more of the particles than healthy cells will, giving researchers hope that MCM-41 will one day be used to treat certain types of cancer.

 Ordered mesoporous silica (e.g. SBA-15, TUD-1, HMM-33, and FSM-16) also show potential to boost the in vitro and in vivo dissolution of poorly water-soluble drugs.
 Many drug-candidates coming from drug discovery suffer from a poor water solubility.
 An insufficient dissolution of these hydrophobic drugs in the gastrointestinal fluids strongly limits the oral bioavailability.
 One example is itraconazole which is an antimycoticum known for its poor aqueous solubility.
 Upon introduction of itraconazole-on-SBA-15 formulation in simulated gastrointestinal fluids, a supersaturated solution is obtained giving rise to enhanced transepithelial intestinal transport.
 Also the efficient uptake into the systemic circulation of SBA-15 formulated itraconazole has been demonstrated in vivo (rabbits and dogs).
 This approach based on SBA-15 yields stable formulations and can be used for a wide variety of poorly water-soluble compounds.

 Biosensors

 The structure of these particles allows them to be filled with a fluorescent dye that would normally be unable to pass through cell walls.
 The MSN material is then capped off with a molecule that is compatible with the target cells.
 When the MSNs are added to a cell culture, they carry the dye across the cell membrane.
 These particles are optically transparent, so the dye can be seen through the silica walls.
 The dye in the particles does not have the same problem with self-quenching that a dye in solution has.
 The types of molecules that are grafted to the outside of the MSNs will control what kinds of biomolecules are allowed inside the particles to interact with the dye.

+Concrete and cementitious materials

+Mesoporous silica nanoparticles (MSNs) have been investigated as very low-dosage additives in Portland cement systems to accelerate early hydration and improve early-age performance.
+At dosages typically below about 0.6% by mass of cement, MSNs act mainly through seeding and pozzolanic effects, which are associated with a shorter induction period, higher early heat release, faster setting, and refinement of the capillary pore structure, leading to increases in 1-day strength without adverse effects on fresh-state workability at those levels.
+Findings from related studies on MCM-41 type mesoporous silica in cement matrices are consistent with these observations and report early-age microstructural densification and strength gains.
+Reported benefits are dosage-dependent and type-dependent, and higher contents can be counterproductive; large-scale cost and durability in aggressive environments remain active topics for further study.